But as for you, you meant evil against me; but God meant it for good, in order to bring it about as it is this day, to save many people alive.

 Sometimes those closest to you create your deepest hurt and pain.
 However, God can use your pain and hurt for His glory and your good.

 Few people suffered as much injustice as the Old Testament character Joseph.
 He was sold into slavery by his brothers and betrayed by coworkers.
 When he refused the sexual advances of his boss’s wife, he wound up in jail.

-If anyone should have the right to hold bitterness and hatred toward his brothers, surely it was Joseph.
+If anyone had the right to hold bitterness and hatred toward his brothers, surely it was Joseph.

-Yet, years later, those same brothers, who had sold Joseph into slavery, would stand before Him asking for help.
-Joseph’s faithful service had elevated him from a slave to a ruler.
+Yet, years later, those same brothers, who had sold Joseph into slavery, appeared before Him, asking for help.
+Over the years, Joseph’s faithful service had elevated him from slave to ruler.